Kim Kardashian sees rise in net worth as Skims is valued at USD 4 billion

 The net worth of Kim Kardashian has grown exponentially thanks to a rise in the valuation of her shapewear company Skims.

-Co-founded by Kardashian in 2019, Skims is now worth USD 4 billion (INR 32,820 crore approx.), The New York Times (NYT) reported on 19 July.
+Co-founded by Kardashian in 2019, Skims is now worth USD 4 billion, The New York Times (NYT) reported on 19 July.
 The rise in her company’s valuation means that the personal net worth of Kardashian, who officially became a billionaire in 2021, has shot up by almost 41 per cent.

-According to the NYT report, Jens Grede, who serves as the CEO of Skims, has said that the brand will record sales of USD 750 million (INR 6,153 crore approx.) in 2023 and is now profitable.
-The new sales figure is 50 per cent more than the USD 500 million (INR 4,102 crore approx.) sales recorded in 2022.
+According to the NYT report, Jens Grede, who serves as the CEO of Skims, has said that the brand will record sales of USD 750 million in 2023 and is now profitable.
+The new sales figure is 50 per cent more than the USD 500 million sales recorded in 2022.

 How much is Kim Kardashian’s net worth now?